This is my grandmother's cookbook - the classic of southern cooking, Mrs. Dull's.

 But things started changing.
 I started losing weight.
 My joints felt better.
 But the best part was when I went to the dentist and there was nothing wrong - the first time in years.

 So I kept it up.
 Every six months, the dentist would sadly inform me that my teeth were fine.
 It's been seven years since I stopped eating flugar.
 Seven years without a single cavity.
-The sensitivity is gone, too - cleanings used to be so painful that I needed novocaine.
+The sensitivity is gone, too - cleanings used to be so painful that I needed novacaine.

-Oddly, neither my dentist or hygenist showed the slightest curiosity about what had changed.
+Oddly, neither my dentist or hygienist showed the slightest curiosity about what had changed.
 But oddest of all is that my lifestyle is looked upon as completely bizarre.
 I do my best to keep my habit private, but when someone finds out they are often horrified.

 They can sort of understand gluten intolerance, but sugar?
 It's as if I decided to give up tv or toothpaste (oops - I gave those up too....).
 Flugar seems to be the main ingredient in all our food.